 You can comment on public designs and prototypes without signing in at the first instance.

 You can sign in using your Adobe ID or choose to comment as a guest.
-To sign in as a guest, click Sign in as a Guest at the bottom of the comments panel.
+To sign in as a guest, click Sign in as a Guest at the top of the panel.
 When prompted to provide a name, type a name, and enter the CAPTCHA code.

-- The view all screen comments feature in Adobe XD makes it much easier to manage stakeholder feedback in prototypes.
-Use the All Screen Comments toggle button at the lower-left corner of the commenting panel to list comments added across multiple artboards in a single view.
+- Use the All Screen Comments toggle button at the lower-left corner of the comments panel to view all comments added across multiple artboards in a single view.
 The toggle is turned on by default in a published design specs or prototype link.

 - The blue highlight on the left indicates comments for current artboard.
 Clicking a comment set that is not for current artboard takes you to that artboard to set the context first.

-- The number 3 on top of notification icon on upper-right corner of the commenting panel indicates unresolved comments across multiple artboards.
+- The number 3 on top of notification icon on upper-right corner of the comments panel indicates unresolved comments across multiple artboards.

 A. Filter comments by reviewers B. Filter comments by time C. Filter comments by status D. Clear an added filter E. View added filter